No matter what your style of music…it seems like everyone develops a crush on the ukulele at some point.

 Once you’ve settled on a particular size, the next task is to narrow your options further by comparing features.

 And the most important features are those that have the biggest impact on sound/playability.

-So what exactly makes one ukulele sound different from another?
+So what exactly makes one ukulele different from another?
 Well mainly…5 things:

 - High/Low G string

-So up next, let’s examine each one in more detail.
+So let’s examine each of these features in more detail.
 Starting with…

-The 2 most popular ukulele woods are undoubtedly:
+The 2 most popular ukulele woods by far are:

 If you consider Hawaii to be the top authority on ukuleles (as most do)…

 Its worth knowing that for most Hawaiians, koa is the one and only wood that ukuleles should ever be made from.

-Since koa does not grow naturally anywhere in the world outside of Hawaii…it’s rare to find non-Hawaiian manufacturers that regularly use this wood.
+However…since koa does not grow naturally anywhere in the World outside of Hawaii…it’s rare to find non-Hawaiian manufacturers that regularly use this wood.

-So the next most popular “all-around” wood is…mahogany.
+So the next most popular alternative is mahogany.
 Mahogany is the only other wood that can be used across (mostly) an entire ukulele and produce a sound quality that rivals koa.

 Beyond these 2 woods, what you typically see is multi-wood ukuleles, which use different woods for different parts of instrument, similar to how most other acoustic instruments (such as the guitar) are made.